awsdocs/elb-user-guide/doc_source/load-balancer-authentication-access-control.md

 When you create a policy, you can specify the conditions that control when the policy is in effect\.
 Each condition contains one or more key\-value pairs\.
 There are global condition keys and service\-specific condition keys\.

 The `elasticloadbalancing:ResourceTag`/*key* condition key is specific to Elastic Load Balancing\.
-The following actions support this condition key\.
+The following actions support this condition key:

 **API version 2015\-12\-01**
 + `AddTags`